jackellenberger/hubot-file-brain/README.md

-# hubot-file-brain
+# hubot-file-brain-utils
-A simple hubot brain for development that saves to a json file.
-Derived from file-brain.coffee by dustyburwell.
+A hubot file brain with support for cold and warm starts, as well as a few helpful commands.

 ## Install
 In your hubot instance, run the following:
 ```
-npm install --save @jackellenberger/hubot-file-brain
+npm install --save @jackellenberger/hubot-file-brain-utils
 ```
-and then add `@jackellenberger/hubot-file-brain` to `external-scripts.json`.
+and then add `@jackellenberger/hubot-file-brain-utils` to `external-scripts.json`.

 ## Usage
 When starting Hubot, provide a directory path via the environment variable `HUBOT_FILEBRAIN_PATH`.
 This script will save Hubot state into a `brain.json` file in the directory provided.